broadinstitute/lincs-profiling-complementarity/README.md

 Assessing information contained in different profiling data modalities.

+## Assays

 We evaluated two assays:

 * L1000 (gene expression)
 * Cell Painting (morphology)

+## Perturbations

-In their ability to measure cell states from 1,327 compound perturbations across 6 doses (0.04µM, 0.12µM, 0.37µM, 1.11µM, 3.33µM, and 10µM) from the Drug Repurposing Hub.
+We tested each assay in their ability to measure cell states from 1,327 compound perturbations across 6 doses (0.04µM, 0.12µM, 0.37µM, 1.11µM, 3.33µM, and 10µM) from the Drug Repurposing Hub.

+## Evaluations

 We evaluated the two assays in several tasks: